-Periyar is one of the most popular national parks in southern India, but these days this is more for its tranquil feel than sightings of wildlife, which many people complain can be few and far between at times.
+Periyar is one of the most popular national parks in southern India, but these days this is more for its tranquil feel than sightings of wildlife -- which many people complain can be few and far between at times.
 The park is particularly known for its elephants.

 The closest airports are at Madurai in Tamil Nadu (130 kilometers or 80 miles away) and Kochi in Kerala (190 kilometers or 118 miles away).
 The nearest railways station is at Kottayam, 114 kilometers (70 miles) away.
 The scenery on the way to Periyar is beautiful and includes tea estates and spice gardens.

-When to Visit
+How to Visit Periyar

-The most popular time to visit is during the cooler, drier months from October to February.
-However, the aroma of the moist vegetation in the monsoon season also gives it special appeal.
-The monsoon rain starts to ease up a bit in August, but June and July are particularly wet.
-The best time for viewing elephants is during the hotter months of March and April when they spend the most time in the water.
+The most popular time to visit the park is during the cooler, drier months from October to February.
+Herds of wild elephants can best be seen during the hotter months of March and April, when they spend the most time in the water.

 Do be aware that some boats are not maintained properly, giving rise to safety issues.
 There have been a number of accidents in the past.